 Oxwich, Port Eynon, Horton and some of the more popular, easily accessible beaches between Mumbles and Caswell, have beachside car parks.
 A few of these also have refreshment facilities, toilets and disabled access.

-There are organised car parking facilities at Rhossili, Llangennith and Llanmadoc but they are at some distance from the beach.
+At Rhossili, Llangennith and Llanmadoc there are organised car parking facilities but they are at some distance from the beach.
 In each case, a walk of a few hundred yards is required.
 At Rhossili this is via a well kept but steep cliff path.
 At Llangennith and Llanmadoc the footpath runs through the sand dunes.

 - Large detached family home